model-driven-devops/cml-lifecycle/docs/jenkins.md

 ## Plugin Requirements
 - <b>Managed Files Plugin:</b> Stores the node and image definition json templates.
+- <b>Config File Provider Plugin:</b> Feeds the .json templates into your groovy script.
 - <b>httpRequest Plugin:</b> Used to send payloads to CML.
 - <b>readJSON and writeJSON:</b> Pretty straight forward.
 Needed to read and write JSON.